Table of Contents

 Ring | Annular | A | 1st |

-The thumb plays the bass strings, the only finger that is assigned to multiple strings.
+The thumb plays the bass strings, the only finger assigned to multiple strings.
 Remember not to bend the finger joint near the tip of your finger too much.
 Pluck by moving your fingertips along the direction of the surface of the guitar body, not perpendicular to it.

 Developing Hand Coordination

-Coordination between the fingers of the left and right hand is vital to finger style guitar.
+Coordination between the fingers of the left and right hand is vital to fingerstyle guitar.
 First, you should get used to plucking the strings using the previously shown finger assignment with the right hand.
 Try patterns that go like this:

 Pattern 1